broadinstitute/firecloud_developer_toolkit/README2.md

 * Update the WDL: taskdef.testtask.wdl.
     Test the WDL syntax via `validatewdl`.
 Blank output means OK.

+    The tools only work with a single WDL file within the task/<taskname> directory, with the standard name.
+If you want to have multiple WDL files that all use the same docker image, see the Workflows section (below).

     Inputs
     * Modify the inputs to match your task
     * Note that all input files will be in separate directories.
 Add code here to symlink indexs to live in the same directory as the file they index, eg for BAMs and VCFs.